 Another perk of in-stream ads is the ability to deliver on Facebook’s Audience Network.
 This allows advertisers to show people ads while they’re watching videos on third-party websites and apps.
 Video ads on the audience network differ from typical in-stream ads.
 They can appear as pre-roll or mid-roll ads and run up to 30 seconds in length.
 Additionally, in-stream ads delivered through the audience network can be displayed on both mobile and desktop.
 Over one billion people see an ad through Facebook’s Audience Network every month, making it a useful option for extending the reach of your ad campaign.

 Recently, Facebook decided to offer a premium option for in-stream advertisers.
 Brands can now opt for In-Stream Reserve, which ensures placement in top-performing videos from high-quality publishers and creators.
-As Facebook continues to prioritize video over other forms of content, in-stream ads will become a vital part of the platform’s advertising strategy.
+As Facebook continues to prioritize video over other forms of content marketing calendar, in-stream ads will become a vital part of the platform’s advertising strategy.

 7. Increase in ad spend